deepraining/orchids/docs/tips.md

 ## callback

+* `beforeCreate`:
+    - called before the `page/dialog/fragment` is created
+    - thus the `el` attribute is not defined
+    - singleton will only be called once.

 * `onCreate`: called when the `page/dialog/fragment` is created, and singleton will only be called once.

+* `afterCreate`:
+    - called after the `page/dialog/fragment` is created
+    - also called after animation is finished, and you can get current `page/dialog` through `getCurrentPage/getCurrentDialog`
+    - singleton will only be called once.

 * `onDestroy`: called when the `page/dialog/fragment` back to prev, but singleton will never be called.